mdulcer/mdulcer.github.io/index.md

 		<h1 id="intro-title">Mateo Dulce Rubio</h1>
 	</div>
 		<div class="intro-left">
-			Hola!
+			¡Hola!
 I am a Ph.D. candidate in the <a href="https://www.cmu.edu/dietrich/statistics-datascience/academics/phd/statistics-public-policy/index.html"> Statistics and Public Policy </a> joint program at Carnegie Mellon University, advised by <a href="https://www.ehkennedy.com/"> Edward
 			H. Kennedy </a>.
 My research focuses on non-parametric statistics, causal inference, and responsible machine learning, with a strong emphasis on their applications for good.
 My dissertation encompasses the development of flexible and robust methods inspired by challenges arising in post-conflict scenarios and peacebuilding efforts.

 		</div>
 		<div style="height: 1rem"></div>
 		<div class="intro-left">
 			Before starting my PhD I worked at Quantil.
+My background is in Mathematics (BSc) and Economics (BSc, MSc - cum laude) from Universidad de los Andes in Colombia.
 		</div>
 	</div>
 	<div class="intro-right">